isomerpages/moe-acjc/_academics/Subjects/Mathematics.md

 Finally, they will learn to read mathematical texts and make mathematical investigations, including formulating conjectures, forming generalisations, and critiquing solutions.
 The A Level Examination for H3 Mathematics comprises one 3 hour paper with 6 questions of differing lengths.
 The paper will be marked out of 80; questions 1 to 5 will be worth 10 to 14 marks each.
 Question 6 will be worth 16 to 20 marks and will require students to read and respond to a short mathematical text.
 Candidates will be expected to answer all questions.
-The syllabus document for the 2025 A Level Examinations will be made available on the SEAB webpage in due time.
+The syllabus document for the 2025 A Level Examinations is available on the SEAB webpage [here](https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/alevel/2025-a-level-syllabus/9820_y25_sy.pdf) along with a [specimen paper](https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/alevel/2025-a-level-syllabus/spmg/9820_y25_sp_1.pdf).